idaholab/moose/framework/doc/content/source/auxkernels/PenetrationAux.md

 ## Gap offset parameters

 Gap offset can be provided to offset the gap distance between in or near contact bodies.
-It can be either `slave_gap_offset` (gap offset from slave side) or `mapped_master_gap_offset` (gap offset from master side but mapped to slave side).
+It can be either `secondary_gap_offset` (gap offset from secondary side) or `mapped_primary_gap_offset` (gap offset from primary side but mapped to secondary side).
 However, the offsetted gap is treated as rigid region without deformation and temperature gradient.

 !syntax description /AuxKernels/PenetrationAux